TobiasNx/metafacturewiki/Home.md

 ## Flux

 Flux is a scripting language to easily build and run processing pipelines.
 No Java programming is necessary, just a command line.
-To use Flux you may download the binary distribution of Metafacture:
+To use Flux you may download the binary distribution of Metafacture.
-_link to come soon_

 For more information on how to use Flux, see the [[Flux User Guide]].